Frequently Asked Questions

 Do you have hospital privileges?

 Yes.
-I have hospital privileges in my community.
+I have hospital privileges at Red Deer Regional Hospital.

 Do you attend hospital births?

 I mainly utilize my hospital privileges for times when concerns arise during pregnancy, labour or birth where hospital birth may be recommended.
 If hospital birth, or hospital based interventions become necessary, I am able to transfer in with families from home to hospital, and can continue to provide midwifery care, so that families do not lose their midwife if unexpected events occur during their pregnancy or birth process.

 Families who know they will want to access routine hospital based interventions such as routine induction or routine epidurals have access to a wide variety of caregivers.
 I’m happy to provide referrals to colleagues in the community who provide more medicalized care, who will likely be a better fit.